davidb747/davidbates.me/_pages/about.md

 title: "About Me"
 ---

-Hi, I’m **David Bates** — a Physics graduate from Imperial College London with a passion for **sports analytics**, **machine learning**, and using data to solve real-world problems.
+Hi, I’m **David Bates** — a Physics graduate from *Imperial College London* with a strong interest in sports analytics, machine learning, and turning complex datasets into meaningful, actionable insights.
+I enjoy applying statistical modelling and predictive techniques to real-world problems, particularly in sport, where data-driven thinking can uncover trends, challenge assumptions, and improve decision-making.

-I’ve applied statistical modelling and predictive techniques to sports like **snooker** and **American football**, building tools such as:
+Some of my favourite projects so far have been in American football and snooker, where I’ve built tools that combine rigorous analysis with intuitive visualisation:

-- 🧠 A custom **Elo rating system** to track and predict NFL team performance
+- 🏈 [A custom Elo rating system](https://davidbates.me/nfl/) that tracks and predicts NFL team performance, adjusting dynamically for factors such as home-field advantage and margin of victory.
-- 🎯 A machine learning model (DeepCue) that forecasts snooker outcomes using historical performance and matchup dynamics
+- 🎯 [DeepCue](https://davidbates.me/deepcue/), a machine learning model that forecasts snooker match outcomes by blending historical performance, matchup dynamics, and feature engineering to capture subtle influences on results.

-My broader experience includes:
-- 📊 **Data analysis** and **automation** for over 100 clients at Pro-Force Ltd
-- 📁 Building **reporting pipelines** using Python, SQL, and Excel VBA
-- 📉 Exploring large datasets in fields like **climate science**, through my Master’s thesis using satellite data and statistical inference

-Right now, I’m working on expanding my portfolio of applied data science projects, especially at the intersection of sports, finance, and technology.
-This blog is where I post analysis, visualisations, and reflections on those projects.

----

-If you're interested in collaborating or just talking sports data, feel free to reach out via [email](mailto:contact@davidbates.me) or [GitHub](https://github.com/davidb747).
+Beyond sports, I’ve explored large and varied datasets across different fields.
+My Master’s thesis focused on analysing satellite climate and emissions data, applying statistical inference to understand environmental trends.
+I’ve also designed automated reporting pipelines and analytical workflows using Python, SQL, and Excel VBA — helping to transform raw, unstructured information into clear and actionable reports.

+Right now, I’m **looking for new opportunities** where I can bring this analytical mindset to sports, finance, or technology — ideally in a role that values curiosity, creativity, and a willingness to experiment.
+I’m particularly interested in collaborating with others, whether that’s co-developing models, exploring new datasets, or simply exchanging ideas over coffee.

+If you share an interest in data-driven problem solving — especially where sport and technology meet — I’d love to connect and talk.